Nian-Jingqing/EEG_Processor/docs/first-subject-and-file.rst

 - Use the "Run" button to start importing the file.

-Once all processes have finished, the BIDS Processor will now show you the imported files.
+Once all processes have finished, the EEG Processor will now show you the imported files.

 .. figure:: images/scr_3e_import-completed.png
     :width: 630px